openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This section illustrates presentation of a Credential conformant to [@VC_DATA] that is secured using Data Integrity, using JSON-LD.

-The Credential format identifiers are `dip_vc` for a W3C Verifiable Credential and `dip_vp` for W3C Verifiable Presentation.
+The Credential format identifiers are `di_vc` for a W3C Verifiable Credential and `di_vp` for W3C Verifiable Presentation.

 Cipher suites should use securing mechanisms names defined in [Securing Mechanisms sectino of the Verifiable Credential Extensions Note](https://www.w3.org/TR/vc-extensions/#securing-mechanisms).